Particular/docs.particular.net/nservicebus/upgrades/7to8/index.md

 ### Pipeline context types changes

-Throughput the pipeline all contexts have been updated to use `ReadonlyMemory<byte>` (e.g. context for behaviors, stage connectors, and message mutators) and affects the following types:
+Throughput the pipeline all contexts have been updated to use `ReadOnlyMemory<byte>` (e.g. context for behaviors, stage connectors, and message mutators) and affects the following types:

 * MutateIncomingTransportMessageContext
 * MutateOutgoingTransportMessageContext